 The Sad State of Addiction Treatment in America

 Anne Fletcher, M.S., R.D., decided to investigate the state of rehab in America.
 To do this, she visited numerous rehab centers across the United States to see what addiction treatment is like.
 During her visits, she spoke with the Administrators, Counselors, and, most importantly, some of the patients at these centers to gain a balanced perspective.
 She found most rehabs use a 12 Step Model of Treatment, which involves the patient in group sessions discussing each of the twelve steps often used in Alcoholics Anonymous.
-The AA method of treatment is used in the vast majority of centers, despite little scientific evidence supporting it.
+The AA treatment approach is used in the vast majority of centers, despite limited scientific evidence supporting it.
 For the most part, treatment consists of patients in group sessions, discussing the twelve steps, and the disease model of addiction.

 Patients are often taught they have no power over their addiction and that they must follow AA or be doomed to a life of drugs.
 Patients are always addicts for life and need to go to groups forever unless they fall back into addiction and drugs.
 This type of statement is common in rehab centers and is depressing and downright wrong.
 Also, Fletcher found that most treatments are not individualized, and most patients receive the same treatment regardless of personality or problem.
 Patients rarely receive Individual time with a therapist or doctor, and at times, group sessions are not led by a qualified professional.